eforemeka/personal-page/content/wigdtw/week-14.md

 ## Applications
 * I took the most intense assessment test I have taken in a while.
 It lasted almost two hours and I enjoyed it.
 * Built a portfolio using Webflow.
-Created a special subdomain and pointed it to my portfolio's URL.
+Created a unique subdomain and pointed it to my portfolio's URL.
 I hope someone from Webflow likes it.

 ## New German words/phrases I learned on Duolingo
 * *Spaß* - Fun